plotly/plotly.py/doc/unconverted/python/3d-network-graph.md

 #### Network reflecting coappearances of characters in <br>Victor Hugo's novel Les Miserables

-We define our graph as an `igraph.Graph` object.
-[Python `igraph`](http://igraph.org/python/) is a library for high-performance graph generation  and analysis.
-Install the Python library with `sudo pip install python-igraph`.
+We define our graph as an `igraph.Graph` object. [`igraph`](http://igraph.org/python/) is a library for high-performance graph generation  and analysis.
+Install the Python library with `sudo pip install igraph`.

 ```python
 import igraph as ig